MicrosoftDocs/entra-docs/docs/external-id/external-identities-pricing.md

        :::image type="content" source="media/external-identities-pricing/billing-section-no-subscription.png" alt-text="Screenshot of how to upgrade and link a subscription.":::

-## Change the external tenant billing subscription
+## Change the subscription your external tenant is linked to

-You can move an external tenant to another subscription, as long as the subscription you want to use is in the same Microsoft Entra tenant as the current subscription.
-Moving to a subscription in a *different* Microsoft Entra tenant is not currently supported.
+You can move an external tenant to another subscription, as long as the subscription you want to use is in the same Microsoft Entra workforce tenant as the current subscription.
+Moving to a subscription in a *different* Microsoft Entra workforce tenant is not currently supported.

 To move your external tenant resources to the new subscription, use Azure Resource Manager as described in [Move Azure resources to a new resource group or subscription](/azure/azure-resource-manager/management/move-resource-group-and-subscription).
 Before you start, read the article to fully understand the limitations and requirements.
 The article also contains other critical information, such as a pre-move checklist and steps for validating the move operation.